akshatamohanty/ai-agent-builder-workshop/README.md

 This and other tutorials are perhaps most conveniently run in a Jupyter notebook in Google Colab.
 Click on the links above to open the notebooks in Google Collab (you will need a Google account).

-See [here](https://jupyter.org/install) for instructions on how to install.

 ## Running Jupyter Notebooks locally

+See [here](https://jupyter.org/install) for instructions on how to install Jupyter locally.
 Use `venv` to create a virtual environment and activate it.

 ```